nfriend/inspiral/gear_generator/README.md

 At a high level:

 1. The program accepts an SVG with a single `path` element as input.
+The element must have an `id` of `shape`.
    - SVG input files are located in [`gear_generator/src/svg`](gear_generator/src/svg)
 1. The SVG is loaded into a headless Chrome instance (using